kongware/ftor/README.md

 Please note that ftor allows certain functions of the boolean type to be applied with non-boolean values.
 This is possible because all values are implicitly coerced to boolean in Javascript depending on whether they are truthy or falsy.
 I am unsure if this kind of polymorphism is useful though.
 It might change in future versions.

-## Avoiding application hell
+## Application hell and point-free style

-In Javascript we cannot shift functions to infix position and treat them like operators.
-We cannot define our own operators either.
-We are stuck with functions in prefix position.
-Hence we sooner or later end up in application hell:
+In Javascript we cannot define our own operators in infix position and move them to prefix position as desired.
+We are stuck with functions and prefix notation.
+This is not the best prerequisite for lambda abstractions:

 ```Javascript
 // this concise Haskell code